varoonsahgal/tf-azure-workshop/module-1/README.md

 Mind the part at the bottom.
 We see that Terraform plans to add 1 resource, change 0 and destroy 0.
 This is what we want.

-Now we can run `terraform apply` to finalize these changes.
+Now we can run `terraform apply` to finalize these changes and to actually create the Azure resource group.
 Terraform will show you the plan again, but also ask you to confirm the changes.
 Type 'yes' to apply the changes. *Pro tip:* Add the `-auto-approve` flag to skip this prompt.

 <details>
 <summary>Output</summary>